towalink/hostname2set/README.md

 ## Quickstart

-Execute the script to add IP addresses to a nftables set based on a given hostname:
+Execute the script to add IP addresses to a nftables set based on a given hostname (or a comma-separated list of hostnames):

 ```shell
 ./hostname2set.sh -t A inet filter ipv4-temp-egress-web myhost.myhost.example